aadhitya-sriram/Phone-Book/README.md

 Technologies used: Python, tkinter and sqlite3.

-FEATURES:
+**FEATURES:**<br>
--> This application uses sqlite3 which is a light weight version of SQL and doesn't require a separate application to manage the databases.
+-> This application uses sqlite3 which is a light weight version of SQL and doesn't require a separate application to manage the databases.<br>
--> It is also highly customizable down to the Background colors, Fonts and event the database file location.
+-> It is also highly customizable down to the Background colors, Fonts and event the database file location.<br>
--> The simple yet elegant GUI is created using tkinter.
+-> The simple yet elegant GUI is created using tkinter.<br>
--> It is possible to meet ones needs by adding new columns of data using 'ALTER TABLE' sql commands.
+-> It is possible to meet ones needs by adding new columns of data using 'ALTER TABLE' sql commands.<br>

-NOTE:
+**NOTE:**<br>
--> A sampleDB file is included in the repository which is a list of randomly generated information.
+A sampleDB file is included in the repository which is a list of randomly generated information.
 To use it for your own use, you can change the data_file variable to a different file location and create a table as per the query given at the end of the main.py file